-Unfortunately, all across the nation, pregnant women can be shut out of the workforce simply for needing a bottle of water at their desk, a chair to sit on or even an extra bathroom break during the workday.
+Unfortunately, in Missouri, pregnant women can be shut out of the workforce simply for needing a bottle of water at their desk, a chair to sit on or even an extra bathroom break during the workday.
 Discrimination also affects women who are seeking new employment, as pregnant job applicants may fear that disclosing their pregnancy could cost them the job.
 When employers do not provide reasonable accommodations for expectant mothers, women can be forced to choose between a paycheck and starting or growing their family.

 Women make up almost half of our nation’s labor force, and 40 percent of women are the sole or primary breadwinners for their families.1 When women choose to have children, their employers should respect that choice, not discriminate against them.
 This means accommodating the needs of pregnant women at work.